danieelst/danieelst.github.io/docs/about.md

 # The author

-Hello, my name is Daniel and I am a computer scientist working in the aerospace industry.
+Hello, my name is Daniel Stribrand and I am a computer scientist working in the aerospace industry.

-On this page you will find posts about various things to my interests: data science, technology, running, reading, and what else strikes my liking.
+You can find more on [stribrand.se](https://stribrand.se/).

 # This website